waldofe/tax_girl/README.md

 ### Introduction

-TaxGirl is a simple way to keep currency calculation logic explicit using a pretty ruby DSL.
-It also avoids the hard work of seaching for layers and layers of currency calculation methods.
+TaxGirl is a simple tool that help's keeping calculation logic explicit using a pretty ruby DSL.
+It also avoids the hard work of seaching for layers and layers of calculation methods.

+### Composing price

-### Increase
+#### Increase block

-Block where you compose your currency amount by listing which methods will be used to that.
+Block where you define which methods will be triggered to compose the main price amount.

 #### Params